How to be a Freemason in Birmingham: Join the Lodge of Happiness

 To join the Freemasons: in the first instance, please read the answers to the following questions and membership requirements.
+To join the Lodge of Happiness you will need to live within convenient travelling distance of Birmingham.
 If after that, you still want to be a Freemason, then contact our Lodge Secretary who will be happy to assist you further.

 As well as being one of the World’s oldest secular fraternal societies, Freemasonry is an enjoyable association of like-minded men.
 Men who work towards a common goal of being happy and communicating happiness to others.
 This is achieved by work in the Lodge and through our work in society.
 The work in the Lodge is largely based on a series of ritual ceremonies.
 These have much in common with the old Passion Plays, follow ancient forms, and use stonemason’s customs and tools as allegorical symbols.
 The purpose of the ceremonies is to seek to instill morality in all men by teaching and practising high standards of conduct in society.
 This aim is furthered at dinners held after Lodge meetings and at other social occasions involving wives and families.
 Freemasons strive to be good citizens, to practice the highest moral and social standards, and to be men of friendship, charitable disposition, and integrity.
 It is often said that Freemasonry… ‘Makes good men better.’